 Storage

-Store these banana chocolate popsicles in the freezer for up to six months.
+Store the popsicles in an airtight container or freezer bag in the freezer for up to six months.

 More chocolate dessert recipes to try